 COMMUNICATE CHANGE

-• Maintain your customer relationships by communicating effectively and efficiently with your customers and clients through proactive means via email and/or information directly on your website, social media sites and your Google My Business site.
+- Maintain your customer relationships by communicating effectively and efficiently with your customers and clients through proactive means via email and/or information directly on your website, social media sites, and Google My Business site.

-• In cases where events or store locations need to postpone operations, businesses should consider their long-term relationship with customers and know that a refund or reschedule could be a relief point for those who may experience stress or hardship during these times.
+- In cases where events or store locations need to postpone operations, businesses should consider their long-term relationship with customers and know that a refund or rescheduling could be a relief point for those who may experience stress or hardship during these times.

 REVIEW YOUR MARKETING STRATEGY

-• If you have a brick and mortar store and have a website, direct customers to shop on your website.
+- Suppose you have a brick-and-mortar store and have a website, that directs customers to shop on your website.
 Send an email and offer FREE SHIPPING or a special discount.
 Be sure to update your inventory and product information for accuracy.

-• Reallocate ad spend toward more effective marketing essential to your success.
+- Reallocate ad spending toward more effective marketing essential to your success.

 CALL YOUR INSURANCE AGENT